CivicActions/ssp-toolkit/docs/ssp.md

 System accounts require access authorizations prior to accounts being created.
 The Project Manager must initiate an access request for an account to be created.
 CivicActions Operations staff reviews the request to ensure accuracy, including intended system usage and other attributes of the user access being requested.

+##### Project

+Project governs their own administrative access.
+Users with the Administrator roles are empowered to designate and approve Administrators.

 #### j

 ##### CivicActions

 All privileged accounts are reviewed by CivicActions Operations staff every 180 days.

+##### Project

+Administrators are empowered to and responsible for reviewing their own accounts and determining whether the accounts should still be authorized.

 #### k